Sweden Southern Sweden

 Old cobblestoned walking streets and canals make Malmö such a lovely city to stroll around in and because it’s so compact, it’s easy to walk everywhere.

-Within a small area, you can visit churches, squares with food stalls, parks, shopping centres, a fortress, the tallest skyscraper in Scandinavia and even a wonderful beach.
+Within a small area, you can visit churches, squares with food stalls, parks, shopping centres, a fortress, one of the tallest skyscraper in Scandinavia and even a wonderful beach.

 The eco-friendly city is filled with great food, lots of vegan options, hipster cafés with specialty coffee and cheap falafel stands.

-We promise you, Malmö has a lot to offer for both couples, groups of friends and families travelling with children.
+We promise you, there are a lot of things to see in Malmö for both couples, groups of friends and families travelling with children.

 Kärleksgatan – “love street”, in central Malmö with flying jeans.